smguilia/overview-1/services_region.md

 {{site.data.keyword.Bluemix}} makes it easy for you to implement, host, and scale services, infrastructure, and apps so you can focus on your application logic and application design.
 {:shortdesc}

-IBM provides SDKs and APIs for all services that are general availablity.
+{{site.data.keyword.IBM_notm}} provides SDKs and APIs for all services that are general availability.
 Check out the reference docs in the [API & SDK reference library](/docs?tab=api-docs).

 Not all services and infrastructure are available for purchase in every {{site.data.keyword.Bluemix_notm}} location.

 ## Services
 {: #paas-services}

 Some services are available to purchase in a location, but that service's data might be hosted in a different location.
-The following table shows the services that are provided by IBM.
-For the full list of resources that are available, see the [catalog](https://cloud.ibm.com/catalog){: external}  in the {{site.data.keyword.Bluemix_notm}} console.
+The following table shows the services that are provided by {{site.data.keyword.IBM_notm}}.
+For the full list of resources that are available, see the [{{site.data.keyword.Bluemix_notm}} catalog](https://cloud.ibm.com/catalog){: external}.

 Services that are hosted globally create resources that operate across multiple locations.
 For example, with {{site.data.keyword.cos_full_notm}}, you can choose to deploy data in a single data center, or even a combination of locations by selecting the endpoint where your application sends REST API requests.